bmitchinson/v2.mitchinson.dev/source/_posts/About-This-Site.md

 I set out to use what I learned about javascript from my internship at [ISE](http://blog.iseinc.biz/meet-our-team-2018-summer-interns) to create a responsive blog style portfolio using a static site generator.
-The goal was to host it for free on Github pages alongside its source code, to allow for easy and immediate editing from anywhere, and to contribute to open source projects along the way.
+The goal was to host it for free on GitHub pages alongside its source code, to allow for easy and immediate editing from anywhere, and to contribute to open source projects along the way.
 </br>